Vertox0x69/imgui-tricks/README.md

 * Functions to speed up the creation of animations.
 * Functions for creating and displaying notifications.
 * Widgets that are missing in the standard ImGui.
+* A customized ImColor structure with an additional constructor from the HEX HTML color code and a method for obtaining HEX HTML from an already existing color.

 # Notifies Usage